 The Nyabola Prize for Science Fiction is an initiative of the Mabati-Cornell Kiswahili Prize.
 It is a special award open to young people aged between 18 and 35, writing science and speculative fiction in Swahili.

-The prize is held is named after, and held in partnership with, writer and political analyst, Nanjala Nyabola.
+The prize is named after, and held in partnership with, writer and political analyst, Nanjala Nyabola.
 It is “designed to promote and popularise a Kiswahili vocabulary for technology and digital rights, in order to empower citizens in Kiswahili-speaking communities to participate in broader conversations on the issues.”

 It awards a cash prize of $1,000 to a first place winner, and $500 and $250 to a second and third place winner respectively.
 The top ten stories will be published in an anthology.